etlegacy/etlegacy-lua-scripts/README.md

 ## xpsave

 * This script is intended for Legacy mod, but may work in NoQuarter 1.2.9 and above
-* luasql module with sqlite3 driver is required
+* LuaSQL module with sqlite3 driver is required
-* the script could be tweaked to use file backend or other database drivers instead of sqlite3
+* The script could be tweaked to use file backend or other database drivers instead of sqlite3

 ## noq (under construction)

-* Game manager
+* Game manager, shrubbot and/or ET admin mod replacement
-* luasql module with sqlite3 or mysql driver is required
+* LuaSQL module with sqlite3 or mysql driver are required